nvti/spam_reaction_mattermost/README.md

 # Spam Reaction Mattermost :rofl:

-This is a funny project for add large of reaction on a post in mattermost :laughing::laughing::laughing:.
+This is a funny project for adding a huge number of reactions on a post in mattermost :laughing::laughing::laughing:.
 Don't use it for bad purpose :scream:

-## Install
+## Installation

 ### Pre-build binary

 You can directly download binary from [releases page](https://github.com/tiena2cva/spam_reaction_mattermost/releases/latest).
-Currently, this tool support for Linux, Windows and MacOS.
-Download zip file, extract and make fun :innocent:
+Currently, this tool supports for Linux, Windows and MacOS.
+Download zip file, extract and have fun :innocent:

 ### Build from source

-If you want to build this tool by yourself, follow below instruction:
+If you want to build this tool by yourself, follow the instructions below:

-#### Require
+#### Requirements

 - [git](https://git-scm.com/)
 - [golang](https://golang.org/) version 1.16+

-#### Build
+#### Building

 ```
 git clone https://github.com/tiena2cva/spam_reaction_mattermost